logo

 AG145: The Art of the Arc: Jumping Grids and Cavaletti Pole Games

-Unlock your dog’s rhythm, reach, and jumping finesse in this fun and skill-building 6-week online class!
-Designed for all levels, this course dives into the power of cavaletti pole and gridwork to enhance your dog’s...
+Unlock your dog’s rhythm, reach, and jumping finesse in this fun and skill-building 6-week class!
+It’s open to all levels and focuses on using cavaletti poles and gridwork to improve form, footwork, and focus.
+Each...

 Ashley Escobar(Faculty)